Heidegger

 Why Foucault as “basically a Nazi”?

-Getting some flak for the placement of Michel Foucault on this spectrum between Marx and Heidegger.
-So: remember that Foucault himself said: “I am simply a Nietzschean.”
+Returning to this graphic’s placement of Michel Foucault on the spectrum between Marx and Heidegger.
+Why?
+Recall Foucault’s own words:: “I am simply a Nietzschean.”
 And: “Heidegger has always been for me the essential philosopher.”* Heidegger was a member of the National Socialist Party in the 1930s and 1940s.
-Foucault was a member […]
+Foucault was a member of the

 Why Foucault as “basically a Nazi”?
 Read More »